MabbottLab/MEGneto/README.md

 This can be configured to be an overall power analysis, or a TFR (sliding time window) power analysis.

 Output:
-* step4a_freq_overallpower.mat: No sliding timewindow power analysis
+* `step4a_freq_overallpower.mat`: No sliding timewindow power analysis
-* step4a_freq_tfr.mat: Power analysis with sliding window
+* `step4a_freq_tfr.mat`: Power analysis with sliding window

 See also: `ft_freqanalysis.m`

 #### Step 4b: Static Functional Connectivity

 `Step4b_Connectivity.m` estimates functional connectivity (i.e., analyzes the synchrony of signals from two regions).

-Currently supports the following connectivity metrics (relevant FieldTrip documentation [here](https://www.fieldtriptoolbox.org/reference/ft_connectivityanalysis/):
-- 'plv' (phase locking value)
-- 'pli' (phase lag index)
-- 'wpli' (weighted phase lag index)
-- 'wpli_debiased' (as above, but debiased)
-- 'coh' (coherence) The strings listed above should be specified in the config JSON file exactly as presented.
+You can use any of the metrics listed in FieldTrip's `ft_connectivityanalysis` function, but our recommendation is wpli_debiased.

 Output:
-*
+* `step4b_conn.mat`: connectivity matrices in the *.conn_method field with the dimensions condition x roi x roi x frequency_band.

 See also:
 - `ft_freqanalysis.m` to perform time-frequency and frequency analysis on the time series data